Visions of Jesus and Mary: Visions vs dictations

 Some visionaries merely report conversations and images while others also produce large amounts of handwritten notes.
-Julian of Norwich wrote a book based on her reported visions, the book was written 20 years after her first vision and she did not declare it to be a dictation.
-At the other end of the spectrum is the case of Anne Catherine Emmerich who narrated her messages to Klemens Brentano, who transcribed them in his own words.
+Julian of Norwich wrote a book based on her reported visions; the book was written 20 years after her first vision and she did not declare it to be a dictation.
+At the other end of the spectrum is the case of Anne Catherine Emmerich who narrated her messages to Clemens Brentano, who transcribed them in his own words.
 Another case was that of the nun Consolata Betrone who would repeat her reported conversations with Jesus to her confessor Lorenzo Sales.
 After her death, Sales wrote the book "Jesus Appeals to the World" based on her reported messages.

 There have been other mystics who have produced large volumes of text, but considered them meditations rather than visions or interior locutions.
 For instance, Concepcion Cabrera de Armida's over 60,000 pages of text were never represented as visions, but as her own meditations, often in the presence of the Blessed Sacrament, during Eucharistic Adoration.

 Physical marks

 Some visionaries report receiving physical signs on their bodies.
-Francis of Assisi was one of the first reported cases of stigmata, but the best known recent example is a Capuchin, Padre Pio, one of several Franciscans in history with reported stigmata.
+Francis of Assisi was one of the first reported cases of stigmata, but the best known recent example is a Capuchin friar, Padre Pio of Pietrelcina, one of several Franciscans in history with reported stigmata.